sfioritto/planningforaliens-old/_posts/2014-05-13-documentation.md

 It's like, if you were writing Star Wars and you revealed the Death Star is fully operational, Darth Vader is Luke's father and the goofy, green alien is actually Master Yoda and then never tell the viewer who Luke is and what the force is, (IT'S NOT MIDI-CHOLRIANS DAMMIT), and why you should root for the rebellion and not join the Dark Side.

-At least a bad movie might involve something sexy or actiony, but here we get "subsitutable objects" and an "execution context."
+At least a bad movie might involve something sexy or action-y, but here we get "substitutable objects" and an "execution context."
 Technical docs can't fall back on Michael Bay-style expensive CG to keep your interest, so they better at least have a plot.

 And it's not just Angular.
 Most technical docs are even worse.